nationalarchives/da-ayr-webapp/README.md

 npm run lint
 ```

+### Set Flask Configuration Variables

+Set the Flask Configuration Variables either with either:

+- Environment Variables:
+  1. Set all desired environment variables for all of the variables specified in `.env.env_var.template`.
+For convenience you can do this by running the following in the root of the repo:

+    ```shell
+    cp .env.env_var.template .env
+    ```

+    and filling out the `.env` file as desired.

+- AWS SSM Parameter Store values:
+  1. Set up your AWS credentials or log into an AWS account with the AWS CLI environment so that the desired AWS IAM user or role is set up.
+  1. Make sure all of the properties (not the hardcoded values) in the `BaseConfig` class are set in the AWS SSM Parameter Store for this account.
+  1. Set all desired environment variables for all of the variables specified in `env.aws_parameter_store.template`.
+For convenience you can do this by running the following in the root of the repo:

+    ```shell
+    cp .env.aws_parameter_store.template .env
+    ```

+    and filling out the `.env` file as desired.

+**Note:** `AWSParameterStoreConfig` depends on a `boto3` session which, when developing locally, can be set to use a specific AWS Profile by setting the environment variable `DEFAULT_AWS_PROFILE`.

 ### Run app

 Ensure you set the above environment variables in the `.env` file as appropriate before running the Flask application with: